nicolascavallin/ecommerce_rn_redux/README.md

 A simple e-commerce mobile app, using:

-- React Native
+- React Native CLI
 - TypeScript
 - Redux (with Redux Toolkit)
 - Reanimated
-- React Navigation
+- React Navigation (with the Native Stack Navigation)
 - And other libraries such as FastImage, dayjs and @gorhom/bottom-sheet

 ## How to run